roman-koshchei/leta/README.md

 ## Like what you're seeing?

 We're hoping to turn this into our full-time job!
-Support us on [Open Collective](https://opencollective.com/paragoda)
+Support us on [Open Collective](https://opencollective.com/paragoda).
+And we will be able to buy domain (leta.pro)